-(1) This amount includes number of shares of Yodlee common stock held by the individual directly.
-For information regarding the beneficial ownership of Yodlee common stock, see the section of this proxy statement/prospectus entitled "Certain Beneficial Owners of Yodlee Common Stock" below.

-- (2) This amount includes number of shares of Yodlee common stock subject to all vested and unvested outstanding Yodlee stock options.
-All stock options granted under the Yodlee equity plans that are held by Yodlee's executive officers and non-employee directors have a per share exercise price less than \$16.708. - (3) This amount includes the number of shares of Yodlee common stock subject to restricted stock units held by Yodlee's executive officers and nonemployee directors. - (4) Each of Mr. Colligan, Ms. Nelson and Mr. Phelps is a former non-employee director who resigned from the Yodlee Board during fiscal year 2014.
-None of these individuals holds any Yodlee stock options or RSUs.
+- (1) This amount includes number of shares of Yodlee common stock held by the individual directly.
+For information regarding the beneficial ownership of Yodlee common stock, see the section of this proxy statement/prospectus entitled "Certain Beneficial Owners of Yodlee Common Stock" below. - (2) This amount includes number of shares of Yodlee common stock subject to all vested and unvested outstanding Yodlee stock options.
+All stock options granted under the Yodlee equity plans that are held by Yodlee's executive officers and non-employee directors have a per share exercise price less than \$16.708. - (3) This amount includes the number of shares of Yodlee common stock subject to restricted stock units held by Yodlee's executive officers and non-employee directors. - (4) Mr. Connors is a former executive officer of Yodlee.
+The amounts shown for Mr. Connors represent his equity and equity award holdings as of September 15, 2015, which is the effective date of termination of his employment with Yodlee.
+The amounts shown for his stock options represent the vested portion of his outstanding stock options, including any accelerated vesting pursuant to his separation agreement.
+The amounts shown for his restricted stock units represent the restricted stock units that accelerated vesting pursuant to his separation agreement and subsequently were settled in shares of Yodlee common stock (subject to applicable withholdings).
+Any portion of his stock option and restricted stock unit awards that were outstanding and unvested as of the date of termination of his employment automatically were forfeited by him and no longer remain outstanding. - (5) Each of Mr. Colligan, Ms. Nelson and Mr. Phelps is a former non-employee director who resigned from the Yodlee Board during fiscal year 2014.
+None of these individuals holds any Yodlee stock options or restricted stock units.
 The only consideration these individuals may receive as a result of the merger is with respect to the shares they currently hold.
 As these individuals are no longer obligated to report their share ownership to Yodlee, the number of shares they currently hold is unknown to Yodlee.
 However, the number of shares set forth in the table under the column titled "Shares Held" equals the number of shares held by each such individual when his or her service with Yodlee terminated.